Dr-Sauce/TheFolder/README.md

 # Instruction

 Press [this](https://m.blog.naver.com/saucecompany_/222570897520) link.
-Download file by pressing the download button next to 'The Folder.ppsx'.
+Download 'The Folder.ppsx' by pressing the download button next to it.

 Open the file with PowerPoint.
 Enjoy.!